How to Manage a Project Budget in 7 Easy Steps (With Tips & Templates)

 Say your project is a social media advertising package.
 For managing project budgets, you’ll need team members to:

 Bring in your team members to check over each deliverable’s subtasks.
-They routinely create such deliverables, so they know everything that goes into making the final product.
+They routinely create such project deliverables, so they know everything that goes into making the final product.

 Bonus: Bookkeeping templates!